georgepaterson/angular-1.x-to-2.x/README.md

 ## Summary

-At the time of writing this document Angular 2 is at release candidate stage.
+At the time of writing this document Angular 2 is at the release candidate stage.
+The upgrade process is stable and there is a defined path for structuring your existing Angular 1 application to meet the requirements of an Angular 2 application.
+Exisitng or new Angular 1 applications should be developed according to the [code style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) to prepare for migration to Angular 2.

 ## References